dwyl/dwyl-site/README.md

 The contact and app beta sign up forms were built without a back-end using [this helpful guide](https://github.com/dwyl/html-form-send-email-via-google-script-without-server).

+**Javascript**

+We have kept JS to a minimum on the site, using it only when it is required to enhance UX, and taking every care to ensure that it [gracefully degrades](https://github.com/dwyl/learn-progressive-web-apps) for users with JavaScript disabled.

 ### Accessibility

 The site meets WCAG 2.0 Level A for accessibility.
-Please [raise an issue](https://github.com/dwyl/dwyl-site/issues) if you notice any accessibility problems on the site!
+Please [raise an issue](https://github.com/dwyl/dwyl-site/issues) if you notice any accessibility problems!